firebase/firebase-js-sdk/docs-exp/auth-types.confirmationresult.verificationid.md

 ## ConfirmationResult.verificationId property

 The phone number authentication operation's verification ID.
-This can be used along with the verification code to initialize a phone auth credential.

 <b>Signature:</b>

 ```typescript
 readonly verificationId: string;
 ```

+## Remarks

+This can be used along with the verification code to initialize a [PhoneAuthCredential](./auth-types.phoneauthcredential.md)<!-- -->.